port-labs/port-docs/docs/complete-use-cases/microservice-dependency-mapping.md

 ## Example

-In this example we will review 2 use-cases for maintaining package dependencies for a Microservice.
+In this example we will review two use-cases for maintaining package dependencies for a Microservice.

 1. [A mono-repo](#mapping-yarn-dependencies), multi-microservice Node project which is managed by [yarn v2+](https://yarnpkg.com/getting-started).
 2. [A single-microservice](#mapping-npm-dependencies) Node project managed by npm.